 But what about the cost, you say.
 Yes, you'll need to invest a little money to make wireless charging ubiquitous in your life, but we're not talking Apple money — remember, this is an industry standard akin to USB or 3.5 mm headphones.
 Great Qi wireless chargers can be had for less than $10 apiece, so you can buy two for the price of a regular iPad charging cable/brick combo.

-Apple has some official Qi chargers, including AirPower, which will charge three devices at the same time when it debuts in 2018.
-But buying one of those would miss the point of this awesome new Apple who doesn't care if you leave their walled garden.
+Apple sells some some official Qi chargers in its store, but buying one of those would miss the point of this awesome new Apple who doesn't care if you leave their walled garden.
 So to help you get your feet wet in the wonderful world of Qi (it's pronounced "chee," by the way), I'll show you the best wireless chargers that are already compatible with the next-gen iPhones.

 This first recommendation is my personal favorite Qi wireless charger.
 It's not the prettiest, it doesn't hold your phone upright, but it's got a huge sweet spot.
 This means you won't have to finagle your phone on the charger to make sure it's aligned with the wireless charging coil inside, because the Choetech Stadium actually has three charging coils.